shortishly/mdns/README.md

 avahi-browse _erlang._tcp
 ```

-MDNS will automatically advertise its presence will discover other
+mDNS will automatically advertise its presence and discover other
 **_erlang._tcp** nodes.
-Whether a node will advertise or discovery
+Whether a node will advertise or discover
 other nodes is controlled by the `MDNS_CAN_ADVERTISE` and
-`MDNS_CAN_DISCOVER` boolean enviroment variables.
+`MDNS_CAN_DISCOVER` boolean environment variables.

-MDNS will also automatically form an Erlang/OTP mesh network of nodes
+mDNS will also automatically form an Erlang/OTP mesh network of nodes
-if the boolean variable `MDNS_CAN_MESH` is true, providing the nodes
+if the boolean variable `MDNS_CAN_MESH` is true, providing they all
-all share the same `MDNS_ENVIRONMENT` (default: "dev") and have the
+share the same `MDNS_ENVIRONMENT` (default: "dev") and have the same
-same distribution cookie.
+distribution cookie.

 The following variables are used to control the operation of mDNS: